 The next several sections can help identify a strategy for responding to office actions based on your individual examiner's past behavior and demonstrated preferences.

-These sections allow you to gauge how receptive your examiner is to interviews vs. RCEs, how your examiner's allowance rate has changed over time, how likely your examiner is to issue an allowance at a given number of office actions, and more.
+These sections allow you to gauge how receptive your examiner is to interviews vs. RCEs, how your examiner's allowance rate has changed over time, how likely your examiner is to issue an allowance at a given number of office actions, your examiner's end-loading rate, and more.